nimnay/StudyBuddy/README.md

 3. Sort results by various criteria (name, rating, sessions)
 4. Click "View Profile" for detailed student information

+### **Backend Connection**
+- The app automatically detects if the backend is running
+- If backend is unavailable, it falls back to demo mode with sample data
+- Click "Retry Connection" on the home page to reconnect
+- H2 Database Console credentials:
+  - JDBC URL: `jdbc:h2:mem:testdb`
+  - Username: `sa`
+  - Password: (leave blank)

 ## 🎨 Design Features

 - **Color Palette**: Professional dark theme with purple/blue accents